I see trees of green, red roses too

 You might be wondering…

-What planet does a person live on that goes around humming What a Wonderful World?
+What planet does this person live on?!
+Why would they go around humming What a Wonderful World?
 Have they seen the news lately?

 If you spend any time looking at the news you will see violence, war, hunger, pain, and anger.
-It is hard to imagine that we live in a wonderful world, but positive news stories are out there if you can weed through all of the negative portrayals of countries around the world.
+It is hard to imagine that we live in a wonderful world, but positive news stories are out there if you aren’t too exhausted to find them after weeding through the negative ones.

 Recognizing global issues is a vital part of becoming a well-informed person.
 However, we cannot conquer those problems until we recognize the strengths and values of individuals in this world.